 You go to the running track to run 6 X 800m, but due to a hard week of training, you don't feel great.
 Nevertheless, you crack on and push your heart rate up to the planned level for that session.
 You feel as though you're working hard and your heart rate is where it should be, but your split times are slower than normal.

 Question: If your heart rate is at the correct level, but your pace per 800m is slower than normal, are your running at the right intensity?

 You travel abroad for a cycling holiday and find yourself cycling at high altitude.
-Whilst completing a 'tempo ride' your heart rate reaches the correct level and it certainly feels like you're working as hard as you normally do on a tempo ride.
+Whilst completing a training ride your heart rate reaches the correct level and it certainly feels like you're working as hard as you normally do.
 However, due to the altitude, your power output (watts) is lower than normal.